Make a Homeschool Daily Schedule

 • Go to bed

 When you have younger children or children with disabilities you will need a more detailed homeschool daily schedule.
 You should have a time when you start school and a finishing time.
-I don't have starting and finishing times for each subject.
-I leave about 30 minutes for each subject.
-If a subject goes over the 30 minutes I do not worry.
-At lunch time we will stop school.
+I have never had a start time or finishing time for each subject.
+We just worked until the day’s assignment was done or until we had to start preparing dinner.

 • Get up at 8:00 am